frec3044/environmental-justice/rubric.md

 GitHub

--   Full Credit: assignment found on the course GitHub, multiple commits provided, and HTML committed
+-   Full Credit: Assignment found on the course GitHub, multiple commits provided, and HTML committed

 -   Partial Credit: Assignment found on course GitHub, but only a single commit was provided (no evidence that the student saved and committed progress) or missing HTML on GitHub.